 - STAT 241GS, Elementary Statistics - 3 hours

-- Take 6 hours of elective courses in the humanities and social sciences:
+- Take 6 hours of elective courses in the humanities (3 hours) and social sciences (3 hours):

 - Take 15 hours of elective courses:

 - These courses may include any science, math, humanities, and/or social sciences.
-Additional courses in the sciences are
+Additional courses in the sciences, especially

 Students should check with other specific schools of radiologic technology to which they intend to apply to ensure that any other